IMOCA

 • Empowering females in key roles in sailing, through the Female Leadership Development Program, in partnership with The Magenta Project.

-• Managing Lorient’s carbon fiber recycling pilot project focused on boosting the yield of recycled materials year over year.
+• Manage Lorient’s carbon fiber recycling pilot project and expand it to Port-La-Forêt, developing a Recycling Case Study to be shared with the IMOCA class, World Sailing, and other sailing classes, all while focusing on increasing the yield of recycled materials year over year.

 Background